Understanding Results

 #### Evidence Breakdown

-Correlations now show *why* Kosmos thinks two events are related.
+The Correlation Library now shows *why* Kosmos thinks two events are related.
 Hover or click on any correlation to see the evidence breakdown:

 * Which signals contributed to the match